Pxntxrez/ValuableInspector/README.md

-description: "Displays info about the valuable you're holding.
-Client-side only.
-Supports modded items."

----
 ## ⚠️ IMPORTANT NOTICE: CLIENT-SIDE MOD ⚠️
 **This mod is entirely client-side and does not affect gameplay or networking.**
 Other players do **not** need to install it for it to work properly in multiplayer.